L'Épau Abbey: 14th–17th centuries

 All the damaged buildings were renovated between 1400 and 1444.
-Charles VI raised finance by taxing the local population.
+Charles VI raised finances by taxing the local population.
 One of the main artisans of the church restoration was Guillaume de Bonneville.

 18th–19th centuries

-At the beginning of the French Revolution the abbey was transformed into a gigantic agricultural outbuilding.
+At the beginning of the French Revolution, the abbey was transformed into a gigantic agricultural outbuilding.
 Yet the abbey was already listed as a "historic monument."
 Its cultural value was already recognised by the old regime, in particular the ancient church, its sacristy and most of all its 18th-century staircase.

-In July 1940, the German Wehrmacht turned the abbey into a "Frontlager" to house French officer POW's who were taken after the armistice in the region of the Sarthe.
-Eventually this camp was closed and the prisoners were moved to Oflag XIIIA.
+In July 1940, the German Wehrmacht turned the abbey into a "Frontlager" to house French officer POWs who were taken after the armistice in the region of the Sarthe.
+Eventually, this camp was closed and the prisoners were moved to Oflag XIIIA.
 After the war, the elected politicians of the Sarthe and Mayenne regions voted unanimously to buy back and restore the abbey which had been a monastic retreat for half a millennium.
 In 1958, the building was acquired by the regional council of the Sarthe for 11 million old francs.
 The abbey underwent a long restoration, strictly observing the 13th-century architectural style.
 Both the National School of Fine Arts of Le Mans and Paris actively participated.
-The church, the sacristy, the chapter house, the staircase and the cellar had already been listed since 1925 and the façades and roof were first listed in 1961 before these were reclassified in 1973 and again in 2005.
-At this point the abbey became both a place to visit and host events.
-Between 1965 and 1990, the abbey became popular for cultural functions, in particular for classical music events, conferences and exhibitions.
+The church, the sacristy, the chapter house, the staircase, and the cellar had already been listed since 1925 and the façades and roof were first listed in 1961 before these were reclassified in 1973 and again in 2005.
+At this point, the abbey became both a place to visit and host events.
+Between 1965 and 1990, the abbey became popular for cultural functions, in particular for classical music events, conferences, and exhibitions.
 The location is also used as the chair for the departmental assembly, in particular the 18th-century wing, which was restored in 1990.
 By 1991, a total of 60 million new francs had been spent overall on renovations.